 Now you can get the latest Java source bundled with each app update.
 Install the app from Google Play and go to Settings > Extras.

-« Create Flappy Bird in Android Create a notepad/to-do list app »
+« Create a reminder/alarm app Create a SMS app »

 Build your first pro Android application with Eclipse